nash-ye/wp-article-json-ld/README.md

 # Article JSON-LD

-A simple and clean solution to add Schema.org microdata as a JSON-LD script on your site posts.
+Article JSON-LD, yet another solution to add Schema.org microdata as a JSON-LD script on your site posts. it will automatically insert the JSON-LD script in your site `<head>` tag.

-## Usage
+## Custom-Post-Types Support
-Install the plugin like any other WordPress plugin, it will automatically insert the JSON-LD script in your site `<head>` tag, By default it supports the `post` post-type.
-Add support for other custom-post-types by a code like this:
+By default the plugin supports the `post` post-type, add support for other custom-post-types by a code snippet as the example below:

 ```php
 add_action( 'init', 'add_article_json_ld_post_type_support', 15 );